Last updated on July 10th, 2021 at 08:49 am

 Over time, as everyone becomes more familiar with technical debt retirement projects, these effects may wane somewhat.
 But waiting for that to happen isn’t exactly what one might call risk mitigation.
 For one thing, familiarity grows only if one is motivated and pays attention.
 As busy as are decision makers in modern organizations, depending on them to actively enhance their own familiarity with technical debt retirement projects is probably not the safest course.

 An effective program of actively mitigating the risks of these three cognitive biases probably should focus on four areas.

-Do what you can to increase decision-maker familiarity with the concept of technical debt, and with the consequences of carrying existing technical debt.
+Do what you can to increase decision maker familiarity with the concept of technical debt, and with the consequences of carrying existing technical debt.
 Conventional presentation-based training will help, but interactive, experiential training is far more effective.
 Participants must actually experience the consequences of technical debt in a well-designed and professionally facilitated simulation of a problem-solving task.
-A faithful simulation should include estimation, changing and ambiguous requirements, and team composition volatility.
+A faithful simulation would include estimation, changing and ambiguous requirements, and team composition volatility.

-Retrospectives (also known as after-action reviews, post mortems, debriefings, or lessons-learned sessions) are meetings convened to review processes that just completed pieces of work [Kerth 2001].
-Typically, attendance is restricted to the project team members.
-To maintain psychological safety and to encourage truth telling, attendance by enterprise decision-makers is not recommended, unless the organizational culture includes appropriate safeguards.
-In any case, a section of the retrospective dedicated to investigating the causes and consequences of technical debt in the context of the current project can ensure capture of relevant knowledge and experience.
+Retrospectives are also known as after-action reviews, post mortems, debriefings, or lessons-learned sessions.
+They’re meetings that review processes that have just completed pieces of work [Kerth 2001].
+Typically, only project team members attend.
+To maintain psychological safety and to encourage truth telling, enterprise decision makers and supervisors don’t attend, unless the organizational culture includes appropriate safeguards.
+In any case, a section of the retrospective dedicated to investigating the causes and consequences of technical debt can ensure capture of relevant knowledge and experience.